HZCTony/watchbuy/README.md

 3. Customized load balancer as an API to detect which network input of ec2 instances is the lowest and return back the ip address to the hosts.
 Here are some tips:
     * Created Status server, a node.js server, in every instance.
 It calculated the difference of rx_types(received bytes) between secs after receiving requests.
-    * Every time hosts check their own profile on WatchBuy, the WatchBuy server will send GET requests to all Status servers under Auto Scaling with Promise.all to check which is the one with the lowest network input.
+    * Every time hosts check their own profile on WatchBuy, the WatchBuy server will get all IPs of running EC2 instances by 'aws-sdk' and send GET requests to all Status servers under Auto Scaling with Promise.all to check which is the one with the lowest network input.

 4. Used RTMP to push video stream and HTTP-FLV to pull video stream, which is based on the open source: [Node Media Server](https://github.com/illuspas/Node-Media-Server.git).
 It is great for high interaction between host and audience with very low latency(around 2~5 seconds).